Pioneer - Member of CAB Hall of Fame

 Ross's untiring work for the industry also earned him the Ruth Hancock "Friend of the Industry" Memorial Award in 1979, and in 1987 the Association of Canadian Advertisers honoured Ross with the ACA Gold Medal Award, Ross being one of only five broadcasters to have been so recognized in the then 54 year history of the Award.

 Although retired, Ross McCreath continued his interest in broadcasting, and the work of the CCF, and in 1994 a meeting resulted in a new CCF Board being created, with Ross once again as President.
 A conversation with Professor Jon Keeble at Ryerson about a suitable location for over 150 audiotaped interviews with retired and active broadcasters resulted in the establishing and maintaining of a website dedicated to chronicling The History of Canadian Broadcasting, a joint initiative of the CCF and Ryerson.
 Under Ross's leadership, the Foundation's website http://www.broadcasting-history.ca/ evolved into a unique authoritative resource for students and all those interested in the growth of broadcasting in Canada.
+In 2012, the site moved over to the server of Athabasca University.

 In 1998, Ross McCreath was inducted into the CAB Hall of Fame.
 In November 2011, he stepped down from the Presidency of the Canadian Communications Foundation, but remained on the Board as Past President.